Strange but true:

 What did these earwitnesses say about the origins of the gunshot killed JFK?

-Twenty one officers said their reaction to the gunfire was to go search the area famously known as “the grassy knoll.”
+Twenty one officers said, independently, that their reaction to the gunfire was to go search the area famously known as “the grassy knoll.”

 The unanimity of their reaction is striking.
 On November 22, after hearing gunfire near the presidential motorcade, they all converged on the parking lot and the railroad yard, lined by a stockade fence, on top of a grassy embankment overlooking the motorcade route.